Thomas Baker's Gelatine Plates

 In 1887 Thomas Baker registered a new trademark for his business, 'Austral', featuring the stars of the Southern Cross, which became a well-known brand for his products into the 20th century.

-In 1908, 24 years after the first dry plates were made in the Bakers' cellar, Baker & Rouse merged with George Eastman's Kodak company to become Australian Kodak.
-This Kodak company in turn went on to produce photographic products in Australia for almost 100 years.
+In 1908, 24 years after the first dry plates were made in the Bakers' cellar, Baker & Rouse merged with George Eastman's Kodak company to become Australian Kodak Limited.
+Later known as Kodak Australasia Pty Ltd, this Kodak company went on to produce photographic products in Australia for almost 100 years.

 Australasian Photo-Review, Vol.58 No.12, 1 December 1951, p.748.

 Beale, N., History of Kodak, (no date), pp.3,5,13, Museums Victoria collection.

 Britannica.com, Richard Leach Maddox | English physician | Britannica and Dry plate | photography | Britannica accessed 1 June 2021.

 Government Gazette Victoria, 3 Sep 1886, p.2559; 23 Sep 1887, p.2821.

 Kodak Australasia Pty.
 Ltd., Milestones in the history of Kodak (Australasia) Pty Ltd, Coburg, 1985.

 Leader, 1 Jan 1901, p.104

 Leggio, Angeletta, 'A History of Australia's Kodak Manufacturing Plant', Presented at the 2007 Joint PMG/ICOM-CC WGPM Meeting, Rochester, New York, Topics in Photographic Preservation, Volume 12, Article 13, 2007, pp. 67-73